-Australia's current three-year commitment of \$120 million to the South Pacific (over the period 1980-81 to 1982-83) will be replaced by a five-year indicative planning figure of \$300 million commencing from 1983-84.
+To assist countries of the South Pacific in their forward development planning the Australian Government has confirmed an indicative planning figure of \$300 million for aid in the region for the five-year period 1983-84-1987-88.
 Most of the expenditure associated with this commitment is in the form of bilateral project aid for Fiji, Tonga, Western Samoa, Solomon Islands, Vanuatu, Kiribati, Tuvalu, Cook Islands and Niue.

-At 1 July 1982, Australia was undertaking 153 projects in the South Pacific.
-The large number of projects reflects the small-scale nature of island economies.
+A large number of projects are being undertaken.
+This reflects the small-scale nature of island economies.
 These projects cover a wide range of activities and include assistance with transport, rural development, water and sewerage schemes, telecommunications and upgrading health facilities.

-To keep pace with the changing requirements of the region, new forms of aid have been introduced over recent years, for example, one particular form of assistance which will be given increasing prominence in 1982-83 is the funding of joint ventures in the region. \$1.75 million has been earmarked to provide grants for the purchase of island equity in joint ventures with Australian companies.
+To keep pace with the changing requirements of the region, new forms of aid have been introduced over recent years.
+For example, one particular form of assistance which was given increasing prominence in 1982-83 was the funding of joint ventures in the region. \$1.75 million earmarked was to provide grants for the purchase of island equity in joint ventures with Australian companies.
 The South Pacific countries should benefit from this through income and employment creation.